top of page

 WORK

-Standing Ground is an immersive installation by Urban Projections and composer CJ Mirra, created during a residency with the Harley Foundation on the historic Welbeck Estate.
-The piece invites audiences to reconnect with the natural world - celebrating its rhythms, resilience, and quiet power in the face of ecological change.
+Standing Ground is an immersive installation by Urban Projections and composer CJ Mirra, developed during a residency with the Harley Foundation on the Welbeck Estate.
+The project explores listening as a way of connecting with the natural environment, using sound and light to bring attention to systems that often sit in the background.

 Standing Ground